eoinmcg/create-js13k-littlejs/README.md

 Once your project is created and dependencies are installed, navigate to your new project directory and use these commands:

 * `npm run dev`: Starts the development server with live-reloading.
-This is what you'll use for most of your development.
+This streamlines development allowing you to focus on building an awesome game.

 * `npm run build`: Builds the project for production, creating an optimized and minified version of your game.